simard-landscape-lab/sari-tutorial/readme.md

 ## Installation Instructions

-These are the routes we took to install this successfully various local machines - of course, the user is invited to install how they wish and will need to be updated as distributions change (last updated: December 2019).
+These are the routes we took to get this tutorial working on a Mac and Windows machine.
+Of course, these are but suggestions and the user is invited to install the various requirements as they wish.
+Further, these installations will need to be updated as distributions change (last updated: December 2019).

 ### Mac

 I tested this on Mac 10.14 using the anaconda distribution.
-Download [here](https://www.anaconda.com/distribution/) and follow the instructions.
+Download the anaconda distribution [here](https://www.anaconda.com/distribution/) and follow the instructions (we selected the default options when prompted during installation).
 After you have successfully downloaded python, do the following:

 1. Download the repository.
 2. Open the [terminal](https://support.apple.com/guide/terminal/welcome/mac).